underpig1/octos/readme.md

 ### Ethereal
 An interactive media player that ripples as your mouse passes over it.

-The Octos API includes a media controller that allows mods to access playback info (like track title, artist, and track details) and send media requests like play and pause.

 <br>

 <img src="img/gallery/terminal.gif" alt="Terminal" width="600px">

 ### Terminal
 A digital clock with a live old TV effect and customizable 3D text art.

-Live wallpapers depend on

 <br>